iadam2000/React-News-Hub/README.md

 ## General Info

-**React News Hub** is a full-stack application that allows users to read, comment on, and interact with news articles.
+**React News Hub** is a full-stack application that acts similarly to Reddit.
+It allows users to read, comment on, and interact with news articles.
 The front-end is built with React, and it connects to a custom-built back-end API for managing articles and comments.
 The app is responsive, providing a seamless experience across desktop and mobile devices.

 ## Features
 - View All Articles: Displays an array of all articles, with sorting and filtering options by author, topic, and other parameters.